Delirium Research Priorities

 What matters most to you

-A total of 186 people took part in the first survey and submitted 513 questions.
-We carefully reviewed all the questions and combined them into 40 summary questions.
-Our research team then undertook a detailed review of published evidence to confirm which questions have not been answered by research yet.
+In our first survey, we invited patients, carers, and healthcare professionals to tell us what questions about delirium they felt were most important for research to answer.
+A total of 186 people participated and submitted 513 questions.
+We carefully reviewed all submissions and combined similar questions into 40 summary questions.
+Our research team then conducted a comprehensive review of the published evidence to identify which of these questions remain unanswered by current research.

 Who is supporting this study?